Sarah Dziatko, Senior Market Research Analyst on Influential Women

 03What advice would you give to young women entering your industry?

-I would advise young women entering my industry to not be afraid to be seen or to speak up, even when something feels small or you’re unsure whether others will find it significant.
-Early in my career, I learned the importance of advocating for my own work—for example, in a recent all-hands meeting where I was the only one to share a project update and highlight team wins, which led to meaningful follow-up and recognition from leadership.
-That experience reinforced for me that you are often your own strongest advocate.
-I also recommend consistently sharing wins, no matter how small, and keeping a record of accomplishments so you can confidently support your impact during performance reviews and career conversations.
+I advise young women entering my industry not to fear being seen or speaking up, even about small or uncertain things.
+Early on, I learned to advocate for my work, like in an all-hands meeting, when I was the only one to share a project update and team wins, leading to recognition from leadership.
+This reinforced that you are often your strongest advocate.
+I also suggest sharing wins regularly, no matter how small, and keeping a record of accomplishments to confidently discuss your impact in reviews and career talks.

 04What are the biggest challenges or opportunities in your field right now?